 What does it mean to be fit and healthy?

-We can often tell, just by looking at a person, whether they have a healthy diet.
-But can we do that for everyone?
 A healthy diet for one person may not be a healthy diet for another, as everyone is different.
 Different people may need to exercise more or less than others as well as eat different amounts of food.
 Look at the images below and see if you can tell how much the lifestyles of the following people might affect the amount of food and exercise that will be healthy for their bodies.

 So, what is right for you?